varletjs/rattail/docs/general/is-numeric.md

 # isNumeric

-Determine whether the input value is a number or a numeric string
+Determine whether the input value is a `number` or a `numeric string`.

 ### Usage